cchurch/api-docs/source/includes/_definition_of_terms.md

 <br>Every Camera has associated with it a retention policy.
 The retention policy indicates how much and how long the Assets (the video) from the Camera should be retained.
 The Account has a Default Retention Policy which is used for all Cameras in that account.
 This Policy can be overridden on a per Camera basis.

 **Timestamps**
 <br>All Assets have attached a Timestamp.
 The Timestamp records when the Asset happened.
 Timestamps are always in UTC and maintained to the nearest millisecond.
-Timestamps are rendered in text as YYYYMMDDhhmmss.mmm.
+Timestamps are rendered in text as YYYYMMDDhhmmss.xxx.
 Timestamps are represented numerically as milliseconds from the epoch (Jan 1 1970... same as time(), gettimeofday etc. on Linux, timestamps in Javascript etc.).

 **EE Director**
 <br>The Director is the URL first contacted when a camera is connecting with the EEVBS.
 The Director performs verification of access, provides account information, and lists of Cameras in an Account.
 Given a Camera ID it provides the URL of the appropriate EE Archiver(s) that have the Assets of the requested Camera so the application in question can get them for display. http://d.eagleeyenetworks.com.
 Cameras also contact the EE Director to determine where they should send their Assets.